yyu130/SeniorCharge/README.md

 # Sr.Charge

 Sr.Charge website was developed to help the Homeless Elderly find Charging Stations in Melbourne where they can charge their devices for free.

-It is able to holistically support its users select the right charging station based on its location, services available on site, accessibility, feedback of previous users on the said station, and how to get there.
+It can holistically support its users select the right charging station based on its location, services available on-site, accessibility, feedback of previous users on the said station, and how to get there.
 These features were based on the data retrieved from several sources and then aligned with research-based needs of the homeless elderly.

 ## Getting Started
 The detailed prerequisites and installation can be found on [Laravel](https://laravel.com/docs/7.x/installation) website.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.